 Chief Operations Officer and Director of Production at AMP Equipment, previously founded and served as Principal for New Millennium Productions LLC.

 Graduating from the University of Oklahoma with a degree in advertising, Greg began his career as an ad agency account executive, and concluded as a copywriter & production designer.

 New Millennium Productions LLC began when Greg decided to create his own independent company, where he established himself as a producer of television commercials, music videos, corporate films and independent films.
 Greg began to purchase equipment for his own productions, which eventually lead to his starting a rental service.

 Greg’s career exceeds 30 years experience in film and video production.
 Greg’s set experience has awarded him recognition as a cinematographer and lighting director.
 Raised as the son of a structural engineer, Greg has an understanding of mechanics, and is also an experienced key rigging-grip.

-Greg has also served as an instructor at the Oklahoma City Community College, teaching lighting design and grip techniques at the Oklahoma Film Institute.
+Greg also served as an instructor at Oklahoma City Community College, teaching lighting design and grip techniques at the Oklahoma Film Institute.

 Greg is also an accomplished freelanced artist.
 His preferred medium is large-scale oil painting.
-His work is currently represented by two of Oklahoma’s largest art galleries and interior designers.
+His work has been represented by two of Oklahoma’s largest art galleries and interior designers.
 Greg’s past time passions include scuba diving, backpacking and participating in two-wheeled motor sports.